-Our investigation into the variability of blocked regime dynamics is based on the spatial distribution of PV anomalies before regime onset.
-This implies, as discussed in subsection 4.3, a direct link to the "dry" dynamics.
-Moist processes, however, may be less constrained by the PV distribution.
-In addition, the divergent tendency, which we interpret as an indirect moist impact, has maximum amplitude where the regime pattern has small amplitude and is thus poorly represented by the projection of tendencies onto the regime pattern (Hauser et al., 2022b).
-The role of moist processes and of moist baroclinc growth for main modes of dynamical variability may thus be underrepresented in this study.
-As a preliminary step towards mitigating this issue we have performed EOF analysis and k-means clustering on the spatial pattern of the divergent tendency, separately for each cluster of each regime.
-In the retrograde clusters of each regime new sub-clusters emerge, in which the difference between sub-clusters is largely in the amplitude of the divergent tendency.
+ever, may be less constrained by the PV distribution.
+In addition, the divergent tendency, which we interpret as an indirect moist impact, has a maximum amplitude where the regime pattern has a small amplitude and is thus poorly represented by the projection of tendencies onto the regime pattern (Hauser et al., 2022b).
+The role of moist processes and of moist baroclinic growth for main modes of dynamical variability may thus be underrepresented in this study.
+As a preliminary step towards mitigating this issue we have performed EOF analysis and k-means clustering on the spatial pattern of the divergent tendency separately for each cluster of each regime.
+In the retrograde clusters of each regime new sub-clusters emerge, in which the difference between subclusters is largely in the amplitude of the divergent tendency.
 This amplitude signal may indicate a "moist" (large amplitude) vs. "dry" (low amplitude) mode of variability.
-Overall, the sub-clusters with weak divergent tendencies dominate, with an approximate occurrence frequency of 75% for GL, 60% for EuBL, 60% for ScBL, and 50% for AR.
+Overall, the sub-clusters with weak divergent tendencies dominate, with an approximate occurrence frequency of 75 % for GL, 60% for EuBL, 60% for ScBL, and 50% for AR.
 For the upstream cluster the results are inconclusive.
 We report this result here because we believe that the investigation of the variability of moist processes is a fruitful avenue for future work.
 We stress, however, the limitations of an Eulerian approach to reliably capture this variability.
 Preferably, such an investigation would track the relevant negative PV anomalies and their amplification by the divergent flow with time, which is part of our own ongoing work.